UCL/Pain.Impact.Measures/ELSA Models/IRT-supplementary-materia.md

 freedom (df) associated with the model fit. . p: The p-value associated with the M2 statistic

-Hu and Bentler (1999) empirically examine various cutoffs for many of these measures, and their data suggest that to minimize Type I and Type II errors under various conditions, one should use a combination of one of the above relative fit indexes, such as the CFI or IFI, with values greater than approximately .95, in combination with the SRMR (good models \< .08) or the RMSEA (good models \< .06). (from Newsom 2023).
-RMSEA_5 and RMSEA_95: RMSEA_5 and RMSEA_95 represent respectively the
-lower and upper bound of the 90% confidence interval for RMSEA.
+[Hu and Bentler (1999)](#references) empirically examine various cutoffs for many of these measures, and their data suggest that to minimize Type I and Type II errors under various conditions, one should use a combination of one of the above relative fit indexes, such as the CFI or IFI, with values greater than approximately .95, in combination with the SRMR (good models \< .08) or the RMSEA (good models \< .06). (from [Newsom 2023](#references)).
+RMSEA_5 and RMSEA_95: RMSEA_5 and RMSEA_95 represent respectively the lower and upper bound of the 90% confidence interval for RMSEA.
 TLI stands for Tucker-Lewis Index - this is relative and compare the chi-square for the model to a null model based on variables that are uncorrelated.
 CFI or Comparative Fit Index is a non-centrality fit parameter and uses a chi-square equal to the df for the model as having a perfect fit (as opposed to chi-square equal to 0 seen for TLI).
 RMSEA is another non centrality parameter.

-Hu and Bentler (1999) suggested that an RMSEA smaller than .06 and a CFI and TLI larger than .95 indicate relatively good model fit
+[Hu and Bentler (1999)](#references) suggested that an RMSEA smaller than .06 and a CFI and TLI larger than .95 indicate relatively good model fit

-    Hu, L., & Bentler, P. M. (1999).
-Cutoff criteria for fit indexes in covariance structure analysis: Conventional criteria versus new alternatives.
-    Yuan, K. H., Chan, W., Marcoulides, G. A., & Bentler, P. M. (2016).
-Assessing structural equation models by equivalence testing with adjusted fit

-    Newsom, J. (2023) Structural equation modelling

 ## Item fit

 With itemfit() we can evaluate the goodness of fit at item level.
-The fit index is $S-X^2$, Orlando and Thissen (2000, 2003) and Kang and Chen’s (2007) signed chi-squared test.
+The fit index is $S-X^2$, [Orlando and Thissen (2000, 2003)](#references) and [Kang and Chen’s (2007)](#references) signed chi-squared test.
 S_X2 compares the observed and expected response patterns.
 Lower chi-squared S_X2 indicate better item fit.
 In the last columns we have chi-square “S_X2” bonferroni corrected p-values for type I error (alpha = .05. a non-significant p-value indicates good item fit, suggesting that the observed response patterns are consistent with the expected response patterns based on the IRT model.
 An item with large S_X2 and significat value may be endorsed by respondents in a way that does not fit the patterns identified by the model.

 Items with lower S_X2 values and higher p.S_X2 values are considered to have better fit to the model.

-    Orlando, M. & Thissen, D. (2000).
-Likelihood-based item fit indices for dichotomous item response theory models.
-Applied Psychological Measurement, 24, 50-64.
-    Kang, T. & Chen, Troy, T. (2007).
-An investigation of the performance of the generalized S-X2 item-fit index for polytomous IRT models.
-ACT

 ``` r
 mirt::itemfit(sc.2pl.fit)
 ```

     ##         item   S_X2 df.S_X2 RMSEA.S_X2 p.S_X2
-    ## 1    r2shopa  8.740       5      0.009  0.120
+    ## 1    r2shopa  8.615       5      0.009  0.125
-    ## 2 r2housewka 12.362       5      0.013  0.030
+    ## 2 r2housewka 11.314       5      0.012  0.045
-    ## 3   r2walkra  6.051       5      0.005  0.301
+    ## 3   r2walkra  6.091       5      0.005  0.297
-    ## 4   r2mealsa  5.672       5      0.004  0.339
+    ## 4   r2mealsa  5.720       5      0.004  0.334
-    ## 5   r2clim1a  5.125       5      0.002  0.401
+    ## 5   r2clim1a  5.190       5      0.002  0.393
-    ## 6    r2lifta  7.268       5      0.007  0.201
+    ## 6    r2lifta  7.371       5      0.007  0.195
-    ## 7     r2beda  4.527       5      0.000  0.476
+    ## 7     r2beda  4.538       5      0.000  0.475
-    ## 8   r2hlthlm  9.999       5      0.011  0.075
+    ## 8   r2hlthlm  9.968       5      0.010  0.076

 ## Person fit